A compactness theorem for Fueter sections: Introduction

-\begin{remark} By Bogomolov's decomposition theorem (after passing to a finite cover) any hyperkähler manifold is a product a flat torus and a simple hyperkähler manifold.
-Hohloch--Noetzl--Salamon's compactness result says that nothing interesting happens in the torus-factors.
+\begin{remark} By Bogomolov's decomposition theorem (after passing to a finite cover) any hyperkähler manifold is a product a flat torus and simple hyperkähler manifolds.
+Hohloch, Noetzel, and Salamon's compactness result says that nothing interesting happens in the torus-factors.
 Thus the assumption of $\fX$ being a bundle of simple hyperkähler manifolds is not restrictive.
-The requirement $b_2 \geq 6$ is an artefact of a result of Amerik--Verbitsky we use in \autoref{Sec_TangentDirections}. \end{remark}
+The requirement $b_2 \geq 6$ is an artefact of a result of Amerik and Verbitsky that we use in \autoref{Sec_TangentDirections}. \end{remark}

 As stated, \autoref{Thm_A} is very likely far from optimal.
-Here are some conjectural improvements: \begin{itemize} \item We believe that the limiting section $u \in \Gamma(M\setminus S,\fX)$ extends to $M\setminus \sing(u)$ and, moreover, that $\sing(u)$ is finite (possibly countable). \item The holomorphic sphere $\fz_x$ can be replaced by a bubble-tree, cf.~Parker--Wolfson \cite{Parker1993}, such that the energy of the entire bubble tree equals $\Theta(x)$; however, we currently cannot prove that there is no energy stuck on neck regions and that the bubbles have to connect.
-See Lin--Rivière \cite{Lin2002} for progress on a related problem for harmonic maps into spheres. \item We believe that $\Gamma$ enjoys much better regularity than just being $\cH^1$--rectifiable.
-It seems reasonable to expect that $\Gamma$ is a graph (possibly with countably many vertices) embedded in $M$ and $\Theta$ is constant along the edges of $\Gamma$; moreover, we expect that the vertices $(\Gamma,\Theta)$ are balanced.
-We present some evidence for this in \autoref{Sec_GammaTangentCones}. \end{itemize}
+Here are some conjectural improvements: \begin{itemize} \item We believe that the limiting section $u \in \Gamma(M\setminus S,\fX)$ extends to $M\setminus \sing(u)$ and, moreover, that $\sing(u)$ is finite (possibly countable and closed). \item We believe that $\Gamma$ enjoys much better regularity than just being $\cH^1$--rectifiable.
+It seems reasonable to expect that $\Gamma$ is a graph (possibly with countably many vertices) embedded in $M$ and $\Theta$ is constant along the edges of $\Gamma$; moreover, we expect that the vertices $(\Gamma,\Theta)$ are balanced. \end{itemize}